revaturelabs/covid-analysis/herdimmunity-stockmarket/stockmarket/README.md

 `cd ./herdimmunity-stockmarket/stockmarket`

-In order to create a jar file of each program, use the command below:
+In order to create a jar file, use the command below:

 `sbt package`